On this page:

 - Resources for You

 In 1929, A. Nyfeldt reported the first confirmed cases of listeriosis in people.
 But L. monocytogenes weren’t identified as a major cause of foodborne illness in people until the 1980s when several large outbreaks occurred.
-Since the 1980s, there have been about 80 recognized outbreaks of listeriosis in people.1

 The Statistics at a Glance